Microflash/Prim/test/fixtures/RequiredAlternatives/test.md

 <!-- hard copy -->
 Please provide a hard copy of the report.
+We store all our important documents as hard copies in case of emergencies.

 <!-- hardcoded -->
 The menu was hardcoded and could not be customized.